 Figure 6: Picture tab in the Format Picture dialog box

-- Choose the Picture tab and click the Compress button to open the Compress Pictures dialog box that you can see in Figure 7.
+- Choose the Picture tab in the Format AutoShape dialog box and click the Compress button to open the Compress Pictures dialog box that you can see in Figure 7, below.

-- Click OK again to dismiss the Format Picture dialog box.
+- Click OK to dismiss the Format AutoShape dialog box.
 Now save your presentation.

 Figure 8: Check Properties again to compare file sizes

 Geetesh Bajaj (Glossary Page)